 - 1000+: IFR single-engine Turboprop ie Cessna Caravan

-- 1000+ IFR Light piston twin ie Piper Seneca or Beechcraft Baron
+- 1000+ IFR Light piston twin ie Beechcraft Baron

-Past 2000 hours, you will generally need an ATPL license for aircraft above 5700kg doing regular passenger transport RPT services.
+Past 2000 hours, you will generally require an ATPL license for flying as pilot in command of an aircraft above 5700kg doing regular passenger transport RPT services.
+Second in command (copilots) only require a CPL, but airlines may have additional requirements.
 Pilots typically start these operations with regional airlines flying aircraft such as the SAAB Metroliner, Dash-8 or ATR.
 With further experience, one can then progress into the major airlines flying jetliners domestically such as the Boeing 737 or Airbus A320, and then internationally flying aircraft such as the Boeing 747 or Airbus A340 or A380.

 Be realistic about what you apply for.
 There is no point in applying for a job with the major airlines if you are a bare-bones commercial pilot license graduate with 200 hours.
 It’s typically not going to happen – unless you manage to score a Cadetship or other specialist graduate entry scheme.
 These do happen infrequently, and it is worth researching individual companies and reaching out to their HR departments to ask for more information.

-For the majority of pilots, however, getting your first job is part of the natural progression through increasingly complex machines on your way to the big jets.
+For the majority of pilots, however, getting your first job is part of the natural progression through increasingly complex General Aviation machines on your way to the big jets.

 Qualifications to consider getting